robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 The deployment's name now utilizes the name of the Package object, making it safe to create multiple instances of the same package.

-1. Modify the `name` in `1_applications/package.yaml` file and redploy your package:
+1. Modify the `name` in `1_applications/package.yaml` file and redeploy your package:

    * Change the Package name in the YAML file: